 Keep in mind that there are some continuing care communities that offer senior skilled nursing care as an option for residents.

-The Montgomery Place in Chicago is one just such continuing care retirement community that provides skilled nursing care.
+Montgomery Place is located in the Hyde Park neighborhood of Chicago.
+It is just one such continuing care retirement community that provides skilled nursing care.
 These services are overseen by experienced physicians from the University of Chicago Medical Center.
 In addition to monitoring and guidance from UCMC physicians, seniors living in our community receive 24/7 care from our full on-site team of nurses, certified nursing assistants, and caregivers.

 Montgomery Place also facilitates respite services in Chicago to support primary caregivers who are in need of a temporary care arrangement for their loved ones.
 Our compassionate, highly-trained team can provide you with the peace of mind of knowing that your loved one will be exceptionally well cared for in our respite accommodations while you take the time and space you need.

 As an award-winning provider of continuing care, Montgomery Place is dedicated to creating a comfortable, welcoming environment where seniors can live with joy and dignity.
 For more information about our skilled nursing care, including services for memory support and pain management needs, we invite you to contact our team today.

 Image Source: Dmytro Zinkevych / Shutterstock